 14}

-Both jotai and recoil are excellent state management libraries for React.
-Jotai is more lightweight and flexible, while recoil is more opinionated and provides more features out of the box.
+Both jotai and recoil are excellent state management libraries for React. jotai is a better choice for smaller applications or those requiring more flexibility, while recoil is a better choice for larger applications or those requiring more features.

 A small, fast state management solution that uses hooks.
 It's super simple to learn and doesn't require much setup code like other state managers.